 - 1/4 to 1/2 teaspoon of freshly ground black pepper, or to taste

 Halve onions and slice thin, about 1/4 inch thick.
 Place into a bowl and cover with ice water; let rest for 30 minutes.
 Drain and pack the onions into a clean quart sized Mason jar.
 Whisk the remaining ingredients together until sugar is completely dissolved.
 Top onions with the dressing and refrigerate a minimum of 24 hours, or up to 3 or 4 days if possible, before using, as the flavor only improves as they sit.
 Keep refrigerated for about 4 months.
 Use as an appetizer, on salads, sandwiches, hamburgers or hotdogs, serve over beans, greens or chop and add to a wide variety of recipes.

 Cook's Notes: If you prefer a sweeter pickle, eliminate the dill weed and increase sugar another 1/2 cup or more to taste.
+May also substitute red onion.
 This recipe is not intended for canning, which requires a different process, but they will last several months when stored tightly covered in the refrigerator.

 Requires Adobe Reader - download it free!

 ©Deep South Dish

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Fire 'n Ice Pickles